-The practice of charging per total property area for special utility projects, such as extensions, is not novel.
+The practice of charging per total property area (ie. total square footage of serviceable property) for special utility projects, such as extensions, is not novel.
 It is in practice in other municipalities across the nation.
 While no PEI utility currently has a rate/levy structure equivalent to the one Three Rivers is proposing, there are other PEI utilities that have rate structures and charges that differ from the frontage rates commonly applied by Island utilities.
 In light of this, nothing should prevent the consideration of this new charge.
 In fact, there are multiple reasons to approve the proposed rate structure for the benefit of the municipality's utility and its customers.